cs0041/bricknblock-smart-contracts/README.md

     - `getProposalState`: Retrieves the current state of a proposal.

 ### 8. FactoryToken.sol
+Facilitates the creation and management of tokens representing real estate propertie
 - **Purpose**: Factory contract for creating `PropertyToken` contracts.
 - **Key Features**:
   - **Token Creation**: